Skip to main content

 Fruits and vegetables served will change depending on the season and availability of local produce.
 Some meals will include fish/seafood, beef (zebu), or chicken.
 Meat, when part of a meal, is typically prepared with a sauce, cut into small pieces, and served over rice.
 In addition to bananas, breakfast usually consists of either baguettes and jam, eggs or crepes.

 There is a vegetarian option for all meals.
 Due to logistics and the limitations of our remote location, we cannot provide a vegan option.
 Vegans can help themselves to the vegetable-based foods prepared, but will also need to supplement their diet with foods purchased off camp.
 If you have special dietary requirements, please let us know.
-We will do or best to provide accordingly, however you should not expect to eat as you normally do at home.
+We will do our best to provide accordingly, however you should not expect to eat as you normally do at home.

 Know that you are volunteering in a remote region of a developing country and flexibility is necessary.